 August 26, 1937: Judy pre-recorded “Swing Mr. Mendelssohn” for Everybody Sing.
 At the time, as this Daily Music Report shows, the title of the film was still The Ugly Duckling, which was the original title of the project.
-The film was renamed Swing Fever which is the title on all of the Daily Music Reports until that November when it was finally changed to Everybody Sing.
+The film was renamed Swing Fever which was the title on all of the subsequent Daily Music Reports until November 1937 when it was finally changed to Everybody Sing.
 Takes 1 through 9 were printed, as were several takes of various bars through the end of the song.

 Listen to Take 6 here (complete song):

 Listen to Take 8 (“from 3 bars before #4 to #13) here:

 August 26, 1938: Love Finds Andy Hardy was proving to be a hit as the film made its way across the nation (it premiered on July 22, 1938).
 All of these ads and notices are a sampling from just three papers in Iowa and Arkansas that are examples of how the film was marketed and advertised.

 August 26, 1939: The Wizard of Oz continued to open in theaters around the country in mid-to-late August 1939.
 Here are more ads, articles, and reviews.

 More details and images of all of Judy’s activities during that golden year of 1939 can be found on The Judy Room’s Garland Biography 1939 Page.